GrayNerd/gotk3-builder/readme.md

 imports the "gotk3-builder" package.

 There is no recovery from errors, all errors fatal out.
-This should not cause an issue as any error in the builder file that prevents a widget from loading is usual a fatal error.
+This should not cause an issue as any error in the builder file that prevents a widget from loading is usually a fatal error.
 This is done to allow the following to be done in 2 lines rather than 16 lines:

 ```go